View Organizational Chart

 , Special Operations Division and the Forensic Laboratory Services Division

 is responsible for the investigation of complex, specialized crimes and augmenting law enforcement services with advanced technologies and support.
-The Domestic Security Division
+Domestic Security

 is a full-time, multi-agency task force comprised of agents from the SCSO, seven of the police departments within Seminole County, Florida Department of Law Enforcement, the U.S Bureau of Alcohol, Tobacco, Firearms and Explosives and the Amtrak/Auto train and is headed by a Captain.
 The Forensic Laboratory Division